ysabelm/rspec-fizzbuff/README.md

-# This is a example project to get used to test your code with Rspec
+# This is an example project to get used to test your code with Rspec

 It requires very basic ruby knowledge: